Digi Communications: Mobile telephony

 The company launched Digi Mobil in Romania in December 2007 which offered mobile telephony limited to 3G service only at the time.
 In 2014, the mobile phone service was relaunched, followed by the launch of 4G service on band 38 in 2015 and on band 1 in 2018.

 After winning a mobile operator license in 2014 and numerous delays, the company launched mobile services in Hungary in 2019.

-In Spain, due to the number of Romanians, MVNO mobile telephony services were launched through Movistar in 2008.
+In Spain, due to the large number of Romanian residents, MVNO mobile telephony services were launched through Movistar in 2008.
 Initially, the company attracted Romanians because it offered cheap calls with Romanian networks.
 Vodafone Spain reacted after 1 year when it started losing customers by offering free calls with Vodafone Romania.
 This was followed by offers for Latin Americans.

 Then the company started offering internet at a low price, attracting Spanish customers.
 Digi became the second MVNO operator by number of customers.

 Following the model in Spain, in 2010 Digi Mobil was launched as MVNO in Italy through TIM, but it was not as successful despite the fact that in Italy is a larger number of Romanians.
 Vodafone Italia began to offer free calls with Vodafone Romania and fixed networks before the launch of Digi Mobil.